Xilinx/mlir-aie/programming_guide/section-5/README.md

 # <ins>Section 5 - Example Vector Designs</ins>

-The [programming examples](../../programming_examples) are a number of sample designs which further help explain many of the unique features of AI Engines and the NPU array in Ryzen™ AI.
+The [programming examples](../../programming_examples) are a number of sample designs that further help explain many of the unique features of AI Engines and the NPU array in Ryzen™ AI.

 ## Simplest